Closing Date: 28th May, 2026

 GS-14 Experience Requirements:

-Professional Legal Tax Experience is defined as experience analyzing or researching general tax accounting issues, such as recognition and timing of income and deductions, sales and exchanges, capital gains and losses, accounting methods and periods, installment sales, long term contracts, and/or inventories.
+Professional Legal Tax Experience is defined as experience analyzing, researching, or providing legal advice or litigation services on general income tax issues and/or accounting issues, such as recognition and timing of income and deductions, sales and exchanges, capital gains and losses, accounting methods and periods, installment sales, long term contracts, and/or inventories.
+At least one year of this experience must be equivalent to the work performed at the next lower grade/level of the position in the federal service.

 Note: Only experience gained after Bar Admission may be credited as Professional Legal Experience.